Bogusław Linda: Biography

 He was born on 27 June 1952 in Toruń, where he graduated from the Secondary School of General Education.
 He graduated from the Secondary School in Toruń and is a graduate of the Krakow Academy of Dramatic Arts and a co-founder and lecturer at Warsaw Film School.

 As a student, Linda made contact with Kraków's Stary Teatr.
 His debut was as Mikolka in Fyodor Dostoevsky's Crime and Punishment, directed by Maciej Prus, 1977.
 From 1978 through 1981 he worked at the Wrocławski Teatr Współczesny in such plays as Thomas Mann's The Magic Mountain and Kafka's Amerika (1980).
 In the early 1980s he was an actor in Warsaw's Studio Theatre.

 His first major role came in 1980 with the Polish film Fever, directed by Agnieszka Holland, in which he portrayed an anarchist named Gryziaka.
 Then followed roles in the films: A Lonely Woman (1981) by the same director; Man of Iron by Andrzej Wajda; Blind Chance by director Krzysztof Kieślowski (1981); and The Mother of Kings by Janusz Zaorski (1982) – all roles of characters marked by existential anxiety, and forced to struggle hopelessly against a hostile reality.

 Linda had a breakthrough role in the Jacek Bromski film, Kill Me, Cop (1987), playing George Malik, a dangerous criminal.
 In 1992, he starred as Franz Maurer in Pigs by director Władysław Pasikowski.
-This role shaped the image of Linda as a cynical "tough guy", an image strengthened by roles in the films Dogs 2: The last blood (reprising the role of Franz Maurer), Sara by Maciej Ślesicki, A Trap by Adek Drabiński, and Demons of War by Władysław Pasikowski.
+This role shaped the image of Linda as a cynical "tough guy", an image strengthened by roles in the films Pigs 2: The Last Blood (reprising the role of Franz Maurer), Sara by Maciej Ślesicki, A Trap by Adek Drabiński, and Demons of War by Władysław Pasikowski.
 In the film Sara, the actor performed a cover of Leonard Cohen's song "I'm Your Man".

 The 90s brought him critical acclaim with roles in Jan Jakub Kolski's Johnnie Waterman (1994) (also known as Johnnie the Aquarius); as Michał Sulecki, a father fighting for custody of his 7-year-old daughter in Tato, directed by Maciej Ślesicki (1995); and as Father Robak, a priest, in Pan Tadeusz: The Last Foray in Lithuania by Andrzej Wajda (1999).
 In 1996, during the Festival of Stars in Misdroy left a hand mark on the Promenade of Stars.